CatoTH/antragsgruen/README.md

 - Download the [latest ZIP/BZIP2-package of Antragsgrün](https://github.com/CatoTH/antragsgruen/releases/latest).
 - Extract the contents into your web folder
-- Access the "antragsgruen/"-folder of your web server, e.g. if you extracted the package into the web root of your host named www.example.org/, then access www.example.org/antragsgruen/
+- Access the "antragsgruen/"-folder of your web server, e.g. if you have extracted the package into the web root of your host named www.example.org/, then access www.example.org/antragsgruen/
 - Use the web-based installer to configure the database and further settings

 ### From the sources